puppetlabs/puppet-specifications/language/resource-api/README.md

 ## Multiple providers for the same type

-The previous version of this API allowed multiple providers for the same resource type.
+The predecessor of this API allows multiple providers for the same resource type.
 This leads to the following problems:

 * attribute sprawl
 * missing features
 * convoluted implementations

-puppet DSL already can address this:
+While the puppet DSL can address this, it is cumbersome, and does not provide the same look-up capabilities as a type with multiple providers.

 ```puppet
 define package (